 Bird Endowment is on a mission to save the critically endangered Blue-throated Macaw in the wild in the Beni Savanna of Bolivia, the birds endemic range.
 Our goal is to increase the wild population and well-being of the Blue-throated Macaw Ara glaucogularis in accordance with the species recovery plan by supporting and developing efforts to:

 1) Research, monitor and protect nesting and foraging habitat

 2) Educate local and global interest groups about conservation activities

 Our Main Project: Nido Adoptivo™

 Bird Endowment's primary campaign to achieve this goal is our Nido Adoptivo™ “adopted nest” project in partnership with the Bolivian NGO Asociación Armonía.
 This annual campaign raises funds through donations and nest box sponsorships to build, monitor and protect the nest boxes on the Laney Rickman Blue-throated Macaw Reserve in Bolivia.
-As of 2021, over 100 Blue-throated Macaw chicks have fledged from the nest boxes, a major contribution to saving the species.
+As of July 2022, an incredible 128 Blue-throated Macaw chicks have fledged from the nest boxes, a major contribution to saving the species.
 With recent estimates of only 400 - 450 Blue-throated Macaws remaining in the wild, this number of successful fledges is truly significant.
 With continued support, the Blue-throated Macaw is flying toward a brighter future!